 The second book in the Falconer trilogy is packed with surprises and suspense.
 Aileana Kameron, the Falconer, disappeared through the portal that she was trying to close forever.
 Now she wakes up in the fae world, trapped and tortured by the evil Lonnrach.
 With the help of an unexpected ally, Aileana re-enters the human world, only to find everything irrevocably changed.
 Edinburgh has been destroyed, and the few human survivors are living in an uneasy truce with the fae, while both worlds are in danger of disappearing altogether.
 Aileana holds the key to saving both worlds, but in order to do so she must awaken her latent Falconer powers.
 And the price of doing that might be her life.

 Aileana Kameron, resurrected by ancient fae magic, returns to the world she once knew with no memory of her past and with dangerous powers she struggles to control.
 Desperate to break the curse that pits two factions of the fae against each other in a struggle that will decide the fate of the human and fae worlds, her only hope is hidden in an ancient book guarded by the legendary Morrigan, a faery of immense power and cruelty.
 To save the world and the people she loves, Aileana must learn to harness her dark new powers even as they are slowly destroying her.
-Packed with immersive detail, action, romance, and fae lore, The Fallen Kingdom brings the Falconer’s story to an epic and unforgettable conclusion.

 Her second novel, BOMBMAKER, was released by Templar Publishing in February 2014 and deals with terrorism and survival.